Emory & Henry marching band prepares for New Year’s parade in Rome

 For some students, the trip is their first experience traveling abroad.

-“I often think of just being in this bubble, like Southwest Virginia as a bubble and that I sometimes forget that there are things like bigger than me and way outside not just Southwest Virginia or our state, but also our country, so it will just be cool to experience that,” said Amber Blevins, who is from Chilhowie.
+“I often think of just being in this bubble, like Southwest Virginia as a bubble and that I sometimes forget that there are things like bigger than me and way outside not just Southwest Virginia or our state, but also our country, so it will just be cool to experience that,” said Amber Blevins of Chilhowie.

-While on the trip, students will also contribute to a service project focused on people experiencing hunger and homelessness.

 And the performance may prove to be an effective part of recruiting future students into the band.